jollywhoppers/bitchsky-app/README.md

 # Bitchsky Social App 🧙

 Hey, bitches!
-This is the codebase for the Bitchsky app, based on [social.daniela.lol](https://github.com/kittibytess/deer-social) based on [deer.social](https://github.com/a-viv-a/deer-social).
+This is the codebase for the Bitchsky app, based on [social.daniela.lol](https://github.com/kittibytess/deer-social) and code from prior [Bluesky](https://github.com/bluesky-social/social-app) forks.

 Get the app itself: